 - Create a view to surface high-volume ticket topics.
 A targeted view can help you quickly clear the queue of high-volume tickets when you experience a sudden spike in tickets.
 You can create a view focused on one kind of ticket so your agents can quickly power through.
-See How to use a view to surface and resolve high-volume ticket topics.
+See Creating views to manage ticket workflow.

 - Use SLAs to prioritize your tickets and alert your team when tickets are about to breach an SLA.
-See How to use SLAs to prioritize tickets during high-volume periods and How to alert your team when tickets are nearing an SLA breach.
+See Defining and using SLA policies and How to alert your team when tickets are nearing an SLA breach.
 (Zendesk Suite Growth and above, Zendesk Support Professional and Enterprise)

 Implement and improve self-service options

-- Set up a Help Center so that customers can get answers without filing a ticket, if you don't already have one.
+- Set up a help center so that customers can get answers without filing a ticket, if you don't already have one.
 You can set up a lightweight self-service offering with important articles, announcements, and FAQs for this peak time period.
-Don't worry if you don't have a beautifully customized Help Center or a robust selection of articles.
+Don't worry if you don't have a beautifully customized help center or a robust selection of articles.
 You can do that later.
-See Six steps to quickly launch a Help Center and Getting Started with Guide.
+See Getting started with Guide.

-- Embed Web widget in your website so that your customers can self-serve, if possible, or reach out to you using any of your supported channels, all from one place.
-You can quickly enable Web Widget with a basic configuration and add it to your website or Help Center for now, then customize it later when you have time.
-See Using Web Widget to embed customer support in your website.
+- Embed a Web Widget in your website so that your customers can self-serve, if possible, or reach out to you using any of your supported channels, all from one place.
+You can quickly enable Web Widget (Classic) with a basic configuration and add it to your website or help center for now, then customize it later when you have time.
+See Using Web Widget (Classic) to embed customer support in your website.